Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-Differently from the other authors that proposed a coar\-se-to-fine scheme, \citet{XZengICCV2019}, \citet{PWangICME2020} and \citet{LattasCVPR2020} stacked three different networks. \citet{XZengICCV2019} trained each of them to refine the depth map estimated by the previous network by taking into account also the input image.
-The coarse network is a U-Net \citep{RonnebergerMICCAI2015_UNet}, whereas the fine and the finer networks are CNNs based on the hypercolumn architecture \citep{HariharanCVPR2015_HypercolumnNet} with 9 and 16 layers, respectively.
-The first two networks were trained in a fully supervised manner, whereas the last one was self-supervised.
-In contrast, \citet{PWangICME2020} and \citet{LattasCVPR2020} reconstructed photo-realistic 3D faces by refining the texture estimated by a 3DMM fitting-based approach, instead of refining directly the geometry. \citet{PWangICME2020} computed the 3D facial normals and an UV texture map from the coarse 3D facial shape.
-First, with a 18-layers ResNet \citep{HeCVPR2016_ResNet} network, they estimated the texture and illumination parameters modelled by a 3DMM and spherical harmonics (see eq. \eqref{eq:LambertianModel_SH}), respectively.
-These parameters are then used to train a U-Net-based \citep{RonnebergerMICCAI2015_UNet} network to translate the texture UV map into an albedo UV map, which is then used to train another U-Net-based network to refine the coarse 3D face by estimating per-vertex displacements.
-In contrast, \citet{LattasCVPR2020} refined the output from \citep{GecerCVPR2019} by inferring the diffuse and specular albedo and normals, which are then used to improve the reconstructed 3D face.
+\citet{PWangICME2020} used the first two networks to refine the 3DMM-fitted texture, inputed as a UV map, and the third network to refine the 3D geometry using the refined texture.
+Specifically, the first network separated the input texture into albedo and lighting, which were used to train the second network to translate the texture UV map into a refined albedo UV map.
+Finally, the third network estimated per-vertex displacements using the refined UV albedo map.
+Similarly, \citet{LattasCVPR2020} refined the output obtained with the 3DMM-fitting method presented by \citet{GecerCVPR2019} by inferring the diffuse and specular albedo and normals, which are then used to improve the reconstructed 3D face.
 First, the texture UV map estimated by \citep{GecerCVPR2019} is enhanced with a super resolution network \citep{YZhangECCV2018_Rcan}, then an image-to-image network \citep{TCWangCVPR2018_pix2pixHD} is trained to estimate the diffuse albedo by removing the illumination from the enhanced UV texture map.
-Finally, another 3 image-to-image networks \citep{TCWangCVPR2018_pix2pixHD} are trained to infer the specular albedo, specular and diffuse normals.
+Finally, another 3 image-to-image networks \citep{TCWangCVPR2018_pix2pixHD} are trained to infer the specular albedo, and the specular and diffuse normals.